Pagalil Oru Iravu: Cast

+Production

+The film began production in September 1978 at Arunachalam Studios.

 Soundtrack

 The music was composed by Ilaiyaraaja, and the lyrics were written by Kannadasan.
-Vipin Nair of The Hindu said the film "had a fine soundtrack from Ilayaraja penned by Kannadasan", and was particularly appreciative of "Ilamai Enum Poongaatru".
-The song was later re-used in Pagadi Aattam (2017).
+The song "Ilamai Enum Poongaatru" was written at Palmgrove Hotel.
+It attained popularity, and was later re-used in another Tamil film Pagadi Aattam (2017).

+The film was dubbed into Telugu as Nuvve Naa Srimathi and lyrics were written by Rajashri.

 Reception

 Kalki appreciated the film for its innovative storyline, visuals, songs, cast performances and Sasi's direction.